Rana Saadullah Khan

 Jul 18, 2025

-Hiromi Kawakami’s Under the Eye of the Big Bird (translated by Asa Yoneda, and long listed for the International Booker Prize 2025) captured the public imagination with its post-apocalyptic narrative of a future depicting humanity’s precarious survival.
+Hiromi Kawakami’s Under the Eye of the Big Bird (translated by Asa Yoneda, and shortlisted for the International Booker Prize 2025) captured the public imagination with its post-apocalyptic narrative of a future depicting humanity’s precarious survival.
 But is this yet another in a long line of hyped spec-fic works translated from the Japanese, or does it offer greater insight into the genre?

 The Sins of James